Skipton Castle Woods

 Walking

 Set in a river valley with both upper and lower paths covering just over 3km (1.9 miles), there are lots of ways to explore Skipton Castle Woods.
-Follow the river-valley route, ideal for spotting birdlife by the river; an upper path extension, allowing you to discover brilliant views over neighbouring farmland; or the Earl of Thanet trail, where you can discover the industrial history of the woods.
+Follow the river-valley route, ideal for spotting birdlife by the water, with an optional upper path extension that provides brilliant views over neighbouring farmland.
+The longest walking route is the Earl of Thanet trail, where you can discover the industrial history of the woods.

 You may see grazing cattle from adjoining farms on your walk.
 Please do not approach or feed livestock and keep dogs under close control.